BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-In this article, we examine products from nine big data analytics software vendors: Alteryx, IBM, KNIME.com, Microsoft, Oracle, RapidMiner, SAP, SAS and Teradata.
-Some of them provide more than one tool (see the "Leading vendors of big data analytics software" sidebar below for more details about the specific product offerings.
+In this article, we examine products from nine big data analytics software vendors: Alteryx Inc., IBM, KNIME AG, Microsoft, Oracle, RapidMiner Inc., SAP, SAS Institute Inc. and Teradata Corp.
+Some of these vendors provide more than one tool.
+See the "Leading vendors of big data analytics software" sidebar below for more details about their specific product offerings.

-Products such as IBM SPSS Modeler, RapidMiner's tools, Oracle Advanced Analytics and the Automated Analytics version of SAP Predictive Analytics are generally designed to enable users who have little or no background in statistics or data analysis to analyze data, develop analytical models and design analytics workflows with little or no coding.
+Products such as IBM SPSS Modeler, RapidMiner's tools, Oracle Advanced Analytics and the Automated Analytics version of SAP BusinessObjects Predictive Analytics are generally designed to enable users with a limited background in statistics or data analysis to analyze data, develop analytical models and design analytics workflows with little or no coding.

 While this has resulted in broad support for the various forms of analytical modeling at a high level, some vendors have invested decades of work into tweaking different versions of their algorithms and adding more sophisticated functionality.
-It's important to understand which models are most relevant to your business problem and evaluate the products in terms of how they best serve your users' business needs.
+It's important to understand which models are most relevant to your business problems and to evaluate the products in terms of how they best serve your users' business needs.

 Leading vendors of big data analytics software

 - Alteryx, which consists of a Designer module for designing analytics applications, a Server component for scaling across the organization and an Analytics Gallery for sharing applications with external partners.